 That’s all a big departure from previous failed expansion plans, and the city itself has been driving much of the messaging on DisneylandForward, which is a very good sign this project will happen in some form.

 But at the end of the day, it’s all about money, and the city has determined that every $1 billion that Disney invests in Disneyland results in $15 million in annual tax revenues and $253 million in economic output in the community.
-It’s hard to walk away from a project that could easily cost $2.5 to $3 Billion to build.
+It’s hard to walk away from a project that could easily cost $5 Billion or more to build.

 When Disney adds new things to the Disneyland Resort, historically, there are increases in hotel revenue as well.
 The chart below also explains the growth in attendance.
 If the parks feel busier and busier each year, that’s because they have been!